You are here

 6. Transport between the airport and Santiago

-The companies Transvip and Transfer Delfos operate minivan services from the airport, offering passenger transport to the different areas of the city.
-Each van carries 10 to 12 passengers, at an approximate cost of US$ 15 per person.
-Passengers preferring to take taxis are advised to use the firms Taxi Oficial or Transvip, which are also located at the airport.
-A taxi fare from the airport to the city usually varies between US$ 35 and US$ 40, depending on the area of town.
+The companies Transvip and Transfer Delfos operate minivan services from the airport, offering passenger transportation to different areas of the city.
+Each van can transport 10 to 12 passengers, at an approximate cost of US$ 15 per person.
+Visitors preferring to take a taxi are advised to use the firms Taxi Oficial or Transvip, which are also located at the airport; fares to the city vary between US$ 35 and US$ 40 depending on the destination.
+Santiago’s public transport system includes buses, taxis and five subway lines.
+Taxi fares are metered and, in general, drivers do not expect tips.

-Once online registration is complete, the accreditation system will send a confirmation letter that must be presented along with participants’ identification documents when they pick up their credentials.
-Participants will be able to pick up their credentials as of 4 November, from 9 a.m. at the main entrance to ECLAC headquarters (Av.
+An online registration system is available here from 15 August to 27 October 2019.
+Online registration does not exempt delegations from the requirement to provide official notification of the name of the head of delegation and all accompanying members.
+For civil society representatives and other relevant stakeholders, online registration will close on 13 October 2019.
+Once online registration is complete, the accreditation system will send a confirmation letter that participants must present along with their identification documents when they pick up their credentials.
+Participants may pick up their credentials from 8 a.m. on Monday 4 November, at the main entrance to ECLAC headquarters (Av.
 Dag Hammarskjöld 3477, Vitacura).
-Participants will receive an identification badge which, for security purposes, must be kept visible and shown at all meetings.
+Participants will be issued with an identification badge which, for security purposes, must be kept visible and shown at all meetings.
 Participants must collect their badges in person and must present identification for this purpose.

 8. Opening session